 This course explores the relationship between the individual and society as exemplified in the writings of political philosophers, statesmen, novelists and contemporary political writers.
-Questions about law, political obligation, freedom, equality and justice and human nature are examined and illustrated.
+Questions about law, political obligation, freedom, equality and justice, and human nature are examined and illustrated.
 The course looks at different kinds of societies such as the ancient city, modern democracy and totalitarianism, and confronts contemporary issues such as race, culture and gender.
 The readings present diverse viewpoints and the sessions are conducted by discussion.
 The course is designed primarily for first-year students.
-Students enrolled in this course will be automatically added to PSCI 102Y for the spring semester.
+Students enrolled in this course are automatically added to PSCI 102Y for the spring semester.
 Offered every fall.

 This course explores the relationship between the individual and society as exemplified in the writings of political philosophers, statesmen, novelists and contemporary political writers.
-Questions about law, political obligation, freedom, equality and justice and human nature are examined and illustrated.
+Questions about law, political obligation, freedom, equality and justice, and human nature are examined and illustrated.
 The course looks at different kinds of societies such as the ancient city, modern democracy and totalitarianism, and confronts contemporary issues such as race, culture and gender.
-The readings present diverse viewpoints and the sessions are conducted by discussion.
+The readings present diverse viewpoints, and the sessions are conducted by discussion.
 The course is designed primarily for first-year students.
 Offered every spring.